tpoisot/ms_pop_networks/ms_pop.md

 new ways to test neutral theory in interactive communities.

-This also offers a new opportunity, namely to complete the integration of network structure with species dynamics.
+This also offers a new opportunity, namely to complete the integration of network structure with population dynamics.
 To date, most studies focused on the consequence of one species having a particular position within a food web on the dynamics of its biomass or abundance [@brose_allometric_2006;
 @berlow_simple_2009].
 Adopting this neutral perspective allows to go back, in